Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     could be installed, so that advanced users who do not depend on software preinstalled on the system beyond the programming environment, can start working again.**
     </span>

+    <span style="color:DarkBlue">The LUMI web interface needs further debugging and remains
+    unavailable until further notice.</span>

     <span style="color:DarkRed">
     **As the version of the `rocm` and `amd` modules has changed, we expect a lot of GPU software to fail if not recompiled.
-This is particularly true for anything using cpeAMD/24.03 as there even the base compilers have changed.
-One can try recompiling, but the cpeAMD toolchain needs to be recompiled first which could not be done before the system was released to users.**
+This is particularly true for anything using cpeAMD/24.03 as there even the base compilers have changed.**</span> <span style="color:DarkBlue">**We have rebuild cpeAMD/24.03 as the compilers for this toolchain have changed.**
     </span>

     <span style="color:DarkRed">